Pheme-Protocol/Pheme-Protocol/docs/technical/04-coding-standards.md

 # 💻 Coding Standards

 {% hint style="info" %}
-This guide outlines the coding standards and best practices for contributing to the AURA Protocol.
+This guide outlines the coding standards and best practices for contributing to the PHEME Protocol.
 Following these standards ensures code quality, maintainability, and consistency across the codebase.
 {% endhint %}

 ## Code Organization